hyvor/laravel-filterq/README.md

 ## Key Value Types

-It is possible (and recommended) to define what values types are supported by a key.
+It is possible (and highly recommended) to define what value types are supported by a key.

 ```php
 FilterQ::expression(...)